How do you make it out of the slush pile? How do you break through from finalist/semi-finalist to winning a book contest?

 - Submission guidance about when and where to submit your manuscript

-- Manuscript discussion to be conducted via email or phone, at the author’s preference
+- Optional manuscript discussion to be conducted via email, phone, or Zoom

 To help you make significant breakthroughs in your work, Maggie also provides feedback on individual poems.
 She edits electronically in Microsoft Word and provides detailed suggestions via email.